IntergatedCircuits/c2usb-zephyr-examples/README.md

 ## Application Index

+### ble-keyboard

+A straightforward BLE HID keyboard.
+UART shell access is needed to complete BLE pairing:
+`bt passkey XXXXXX`
+Use the button on the board to trigger a caps lock press, and observe as the host changes the caps lock state on the board's LED.

 ### usb-keyboard

 A straightforward USB HID keyboard.
 Use the button on the board to trigger a caps lock press,